cMarHen/1DV025_DesktopApp/README.md

-# Personal Web Desktop (PWD)
+# Personal Web Desktop

+> This is a project done in the course 1DV025 @Linnaeus University.
+The following text are the instructions for the assignment.

 ## Introduction

 In this examination assignment, you will focus on building a single-page application (SPA) with chat integration against a web socket server.
 The backend (server-side code) of this assignment will be given, and your assignment is to write the client-side code.

-In this assignment, you are supposed to build what we call a "Personal Web Desktop" (PWD).
+In this assignment, you are supposed to build what we call a "Personal Web Desktop".
 First of all, have a look at this recording to get a better view of the assignment.

 [Demo - Personal Web Desktop](https://youtu.be/gNcMvPCyHC0)